hmatejx/crypto_ff/README.md

 The question is, is this year any different?
 Is this really the [final popping of the bubble](https://www.nytimes.com/2018/01/29/opinion/bitcoin-bubble-fraud.html)?
 Or is the growth of Crypto better described by a [(hyper-sensitive) S-Curve of Technological Adoption, which is itself characterized by fractally repeating, exponentially increasing Gartner Hype Cycles](https://medium.com/@mcasey0827/speculative-bitcoin-adoption-price-theory-2eed48ecf7da)?

-Is is well established that the trend in frequency of google searches for "bitcoin", "buy bitcoin", "crypto", "cryptocurrency", and similar, is a leading indicators of corresponding price changes.
+Is is speculated that the trend in frequency of google searches for "bitcoin", "buy bitcoin", "crypto", "cryptocurrency", and similar, is a leading indicator of corresponding price changes.

 Figure 1 below shows the frequency of google searches for "Cryptocurrency" keyword in the past 12 months.
 Similarly, Figure 2 shows the corresponding total market cap of all cryptocurrencies.
-The similarity of the two curves is obvious. ~~Also, if you look carefully, you can notice a slight lag of the market cap curve.~~ I've checked for any lag between the two curves, but the cross correlation function has a maximum at zero lag.
+The similarity of the two curves is obvious.

+I've checked for the presence of lag between the two curves, but the [cross correlation function](img/cross-correlation.png) has a maximum at zero lag.
 At the moment, it is difficult discern any causality from this comparison.
+The cross-correlation function does show slightly higher values for negative values of the lag (indicating that people searching for Crypto precedes the increase in price slightly more often then the other way around).

 |      ![](img/Cryptocurrency%20-%20Google%20Trends.png)       |
 | :----------------------------------------------------------: |